LumaPictures/pflow/README.md

                 time.sleep(5)
                 self.outputs['OUT'].send_packet(input_packet)

 ### Component Design

 Rules for creating components:

+* Your component should generally [be small and do one thing well](http://c2.com/cgi/wiki?UnixDesignPhilosophy).
 * The `Component.initialize()` method is used for setting up ports and any initial state.
 * The `Component.run()` method is called by the runtime every time there's a new packet arrives on the `InputPort` and hasn't been received yet.